SWC-Advanced-Microscopy/linux_cli_intro/md_presentation/linux_cli.md

 * `cat`, `head`, `tail`, `less`

 ## Editing text files
+* Do not edit text file in a word processor?
 * `nano` (The geeky options are `emacs` and `vim`)
 * Let's edit our file in `nano` then view it.